hikeventures/hikeventures.github.io/_posts/best/2014-11-19-best-camping-stoves.markdown

 My preference goes towards a camping stove which boils water quickly and uses low amount of fuel as I am usually traveling with dehydrated food packages where I just have to add boiling water to the food package.

-My favourite stove for Scandinavia are the MSR WindBurner or the Jetboil MiniMo - both of them can also handle cold temperatures down to -6 C while the MSR WinBurner stove can handle wind better than the Jetboil MiniMo.
+My favorite stove for Scandinavia are the MSR WindBurner or the Jetboil MiniMo - both of them can also handle cold temperatures down to -6 C while the MSR WinBurner stove can handle wind better than the Jetboil MiniMo.

 If you are traveling to different continents then a multi-fuel stove might be the best solution as gas canisters might not be sold everywhere.